Incident: An unplanned interruption to an IT Service or reduction in the quality of an IT service.

 Request: A defined IT offering available for customers to request, like a user account, computer hardware, or software installation.

-The general campus Service Level Expectation (SLE) sets customer expectation for how one receives ITS services.
+The general campus Service Level Expectation (SLE) sets customer expectations for how one receives ITS services.
 The SLE reflects the way Information Technology Services (ITS) does business today, as well as the ITS service roadmap.
 This SLE describes response times for incidents and requests, prioritization of work, and the outage notification process.

 Specific services may have additional levels of commitment for that service and will be defined separately under a service-based SLE.